Megan Rapinoe: OL Reign, 2013–2023

 Rapinoe returned to the Reign for the 2015 season.
 During the team's first match against Western New York Flash, she scored her first professional hat trick and served an assist to Jess Fishlock to help the Reign defeat the Flash 5–1.
 She was subsequently named the league's NWSL Player of the Week for week 1 of the season.

-In September 2019, the Reign FC recognized Rapinoe, along with 11 others, as a Reign FC Legend, joining the 36 previous legends.
+In September 2019, the Reign recognized Rapinoe, along with eight others, as a Reign Legend, joining the 36 previous legends.